Life insurance and beneficiaries

 Find out what it means to be a life insurance beneficiary.

-Placing your life insurance policy under trust can help to ensure the proceeds are paid to the right people.
-Naming a beneficiary is often a part of this process, but you may not be sure what a beneficiary actually is and how it all works when the policyholder passes away.
+Placing a life insurance policy under trust can help to make sure the proceeds are paid to the right people.
+Naming a beneficiary is often a part of this process, but not everyone is clear what a beneficiary is and how it all works when the policyholder passes away.

 What is a life insurance beneficiary?